sigma-epsilon/sigmaepsilon.mesh/README.md

 Although `sigmaepsilon.mesh` works without `VTK` or `PyVista` being installed, it is highly influenced by these libraries and works best with them around.
 Also shout-out for the developers of `NumPy`, `Scipy`, `Numba`, `Awkward`, `meshio` and all the third-party libraries involved in the project.
 Whithout these libraries the concept of writing performant, yet elegant Python code would be much more difficult.

-**A lot of the packages mentioned on this document here and the introduction have a citable research paper.
+**A lot of the packages mentioned in this document here and the introduction have a citable research paper.
 If you use them in your work through sigmaepsilon.mesh, take a moment to check out their documentations and cite their papers.**

 Also, funding of these libraries is partly based on the size of the community they are able to support.
 If what you are doing strongly relies on these libraries, don't forget to press the :star: button to show your support.

 ## License

+This package is licensed under the [MIT license](LICENSE).

+## Third-party licenses

-This package is licensed under the [MIT license](LICENSE.txt).
+This package is licensed under the [MIT license](THIRD-PARTY-LICENSES).